cds-snc/resources-ressources/README.md

 This app is set up to support both of Canada's official languages, English (Canada) and French (Canada).
 It uses [nuxt/i18n](https://i18n.nuxtjs.org/) to manage app languages.
 The text used in the website is pulled from the json files inside the `locales` directory.
 To add text, simply add a variable to both json files and access it using {{ $t('your_variable_name') }} within the app.

+## Layouts
+A few common, reusable components have been created, which can be found under the `app/components` folder.
+To easily create pages, we have a few different layouts depending on what page the user is looking at.
+These layouts uses the components and can be found under the `app/layouts` folder.

+## CSS
+This app uses [TailwindCSS](https://tailwindcss.com/) for its CSS framework.
+On dev mode, you can easily access colors and helpers by visiting [http://localhost:3000/_tailwind/](http://localhost:3000/_tailwind/)

+## Storybook
+Storybook is integrated in this app to make UI components easier to manage and to be explored.
+To run storybook locally, simply type `npm run storybook` which makes it available at [http://localhost:3003/](http://localhost:3003/)

 # Local Development

 **Prerequisites**